-The Splach Turbo scooter is a feature packed addition to the mid-range commuter class exclusively available on Indiegogo, providing a high-profile, low-maintenance option from a new brand.
+The Splach Turbo scooter is a feature packed addition to the mid-range commuter class that was originally launched on Indiegogo, providing a high-profile, low-maintenance option from a new brand.
 In this detailed review, we’ll show you how the Turbo performs, with a quick comparison of the two Splach models, the Turbo and the Ranger.

 |Tested top speed: 22.5 mph*|